-Understand the future value of an annuity as the accumulated value of equal periodic payments compounded forward through time.
+Future value of an annuity is the accumulated value of equal periodic payments compounded to a future date.

 The future value of an annuity is the total value of a series of equal periodic payments after those payments have earned interest or investment return over time.